xthemadgenius/btcrec-cli/docs/Creating_and_Using_AddressDB.md

 [All LTC Addresses](https://console.cloud.google.com/bigquery?sq=871259226971:13e998b9bf864df8b7c0772f4913b28d)

+### Generating Address Lists from Blockchair Database Dumps
+Blockchair distribute a range of different database dumps, specifically lists of addresses and balance.
+They can be found here: https://blockchair.com/dumps#database

+The .tsv.gz files can be directly used to create address databases without decompressing the file via the --inputlist argument.

+**Note: These lists of addresses only include addresses that currently have a balance, as opposed to the other methods here which will include all addresses which have ever had a balance.
+What this means is that if you use this data from blockchair, you may run in to issues with address-generation-limits.
+(Which are normally not a consideration when using address databases)**

 ### Generating Address Lists using Ethereum-ETL
 Confirmed working for:
 * Binance Smart Chain with Geth Node installed as per: <https://docs.bnbchain.org/docs/validator/fullnode>